Jezitis/ToDo-app/README.md

 # ToDo List
 ____

-### This is simple todo app maked with HTML, CSS, JS and Webpack
+### This is a simple todo app maked with HTML, CSS, JS and Webpack
 ____
 ![Screenshot](screenshot.png "Screenshot")
 ____